Kvevlax

 Kvevlax (Koivulahti) is a church village in the municipality of Korsholm, Finland.
 It is located approximately 15 km north of the city of Vaasa.
 Kvevlax became an independent parish in 1857.
 Until 1 January 1973 it was an independent municipality.
-Kvevlax has a lower grade primary education school, a kindergarten, a running track and an ice rink.
+Kvevlax has a lower grade primary education school, a kindergarten, a running track, a football pitch and an ice rink.
 There are two local grocery shops, a library and a bank.

 Flight 311 air crash

 On 3 January 1961, a DC-3, the Aero O/Y Flight 311, crashed in Kvevlax, with the loss of all 25 on board.
 The DC-3 crash was blamed on alcohol-intoxicated and sleep-deprived pilots.
 The accident remains the worst in Finnish aviation history.